denisiko/imageprocessing/README.md

 ## Usage

-For now the API only provides one resource type **image-db** with the semantic interface type **collection**.
+For now the API only provides one resource type for an image collection with the semantic notation `simple.act` and the semantic interface type **batch** with the notation `core.b`.
 In accordance with the CoRE standard they can be discovered by sending following GET requests:

 ```console
 curl http://localhost:8000/.well-known/core